interop-remedies-cg/interop-remedies-cg.github.io/index.md

 This is the home page of the W3C Interoperability Remedies Community Group.[^1]

+{: .banner}
-Our mission is to help legal regulators understand and apply Internet and Web architectural principles -- like privacy, security, internationalisation, and accessibility -- when requiring 'big tech' companies to perform certain behaviours (often, but not always, interoperability).
+Our mission is to help legal regulators understand and apply Internet and Web architectural principles -- like privacy, security, internationalisation, and accessibility -- when requiring 'big tech' companies to implement technical specifications.

 ## Status